yii2tech/illuminate/docs/start-installation.md

 (new yii\web\Application($config))->run();
 ```

-You do not need to change any logic inside it, however, requirements of 'vendor/autoload.php' and
+You do not need to change any logic inside of it, however, requirements of "vendor/autoload.php" and
-'Yii.php' are redundant here and will cause an error if they will remain.
+"Yii.php" are redundant here and will cause an error, if they will remain.
 So adjusted entry script
-will look like following:
+should look like following:

 ```php
 <?php